 - (i) Section 165 of the Companies Act, 2013 specifies that a person can hold office as a director, including any alternate directorship, in maximum twenty companies at the same time. - (ii) Yes, Mr. Rajiv Singh is in contravention of Section 165 of the Companies Act, 2013.
 As per the Act, a person cannot be appointed in more than 20 companies at the same time, provided that a person shall not hold office in more than 10 Public Companies out of the limit of 20 Companies.
 Since Mr. Rajiv Singh is Director in more than 10 Public Companies i.e. 12.
-Therefore, it is advised to Mr. Rajiv Singh to resign from any of the 2 Public Companies out of the 12 Public Companies in which he is currently appointed to avoid contravention of Section 165 of the Companies Act, 2013. - (iii) As per the provisions of the Section 165 of the Companies Act, 2013 the limit is 20 companies out of which a person cannot be appointed as a director in more than 10 Public Companies and further the limit of 20 companies shall not include Section 8 Companies.

-Therefore, as per the case study Mr. Rajiv is Director in 10 Public Companies, 6 Section 8 Companies and 10 Private Companies where those 6 Section 8 companies shall not be counted in the limit of 20 Companies.
-So in this situation Mr. Rajiv is complying with the provisions of section 165 of the Companies Act, 2013.

-(iv) If a person accepts an appointment as a director in contravention of sub-section (1) of Section 165, he shall be punishable with fine which shall not be less than ₹ 5,000 (five thousand) but which may extend to ₹25,000 (twenty-five thousand) for every day after the first year during which the contravention continues.

-3. (a) Specify the power of board as per section 179 of the Companies Act, 2013.(b) What are the restrictions on powers of Board?
+Therefore, it is advised to Mr. Rajiv Singh to resign from any of the 2 Public Companies out of the 12 Public Companies in which he is currently appointed to avoid contravention of Section 165 of the Companies Act, 2013. - (iii) As per the provisions of the Section 165 of the Companies Act, 2013 the limit is 20 companies out of which a person cannot be appointed as a director in more than 10 Public Companies and further the limit of 20 companies shall not include Section 8 Companies. - Therefore, as per the case study Mr. Rajiv is Director in 10 Public Companies, 6 Section 8 Companies and 10 Private Companies where those 6 Section 8 companies shall not be counted in the limit of 20 Companies.
+So in this situation Mr. Rajiv is complying with the provisions of section 165 of the Companies Act, 2013. - (iv) If a person accepts an appointment as a director in contravention of sub-section (1) of Section 165, he shall be liable to a penalty of ₹2,000 (two thousand) each day subject to maximum of Rs.
+2 lakhs. - 3. (a) Specify the power of board as per section 179 of the Companies Act, 2013. - (b) What are the restrictions on powers of Board?